uoeIDS/IDS_website/content/assessments/project.en.md

 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.
 {{% /notice %}}

-Presentation schedule: Presentations will take place during the last workshop of the semester (1 December).
+Presentation schedule: Presentations will take place during the last workshop of the semester (29 November).
 All teams will give them as a live presentation in the workshop.
 During your workshop you will watch presentations from other teams in your workshop and will be able to ask questions at the end.
 The presentation line-up will be generated randomly, later during the semester.

 #### Report